tsafavi/tsafavi.github.io/index.md

 ---

 Hi!
-I'm Tara, a PhD candidate at the University of Michigan working with <a href="http://danaikoutra.com" target="_blank">Danai Koutra</a>.
+I'm Tara, a final-year PhD candidate at the University of Michigan working with <a href="http://danaikoutra.com" target="_blank">Danai Koutra</a>.
 My research focuses on relational learning and reasoning, knowledge representations, and graph-based machine learning.
 I'm currently supported by an NSF Graduate Research Fellowship and a Google Women Techmakers scholarship.
 You can find my CV <a href="cv.pdf">here</a>.